stevesajeev1/AOCLeaderboard/README.md

 # Advent of Code Discord Leaderboard

 ## Overview
-Posts an image of the Advent of Code Leaderboard to a channel daily via a Discord webhook.
+Posts images of the Advent of Code Leaderboard to a channel daily via a Discord webhook.
+The daily leaderboard is ordered by the time taken to solve Part 2 and Part 1.
+The overall leaderboard is ordered by local score.

 Hosted via **AWS Lambda**.